Master of Arts in Political Science

 The non-thesis option is highly recommended for students who already are engaged in their career fields and are seeking to use their degree for professional advancement.
 A thesis is not required, but additional coursework is needed to demonstrate appropriate knowledge in the students major field.
 Once the student completes all course work, they may schedule their comprehensive examination.

 - 18 previously-completed credit hours (six courses) in social science courses (broadly defined)

 - Minimum 2.75 overall GPA (B.A./B.S.) or a 3.0 GPA for last two years of B.A./B.S.

-- GRE Scores: GRE scores must be from an examination taken in the previous five years.
+- GRE Scores (Please note: GRE/GMAT requirement waived for those applying to Fall 2021): GRE scores must be from an examination taken in the previous five years.
 The GRE scores are required by the department and the Graduate School and cannot be waived.
 The department is willing to accept GMAT scores in substitution.

 Please note that these are minimum requirements.
 Meeting the minimum requirements does not guarantee admission to the program.
 Students are admitted on an increasingly competitive basis.
 The admission committees take into consideration a student's overall record, as well as the department's ability to accommodate a student's research/teaching interest.
 Application materials need to be mailed to the Graduate School.
 Please check the Graduate School website for additional information and deadlines.

 The following documents must be submitted to the Graduate School, University of Nevada, Reno: